CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly articulates specific capabilities (C2 identification, exfiltration detection, payload analysis, lateral movement detection), names concrete tools (Wireshark, Zeek, Suricata), and provides explicit activation triggers.
-It uses proper third-person voice throughout and carves out a distinct niche in malware network traffic analysis that would be easily distinguishable from related but different skills.
+This is an excellent skill description that clearly articulates specific capabilities (C2 identification, exfiltration detection, payload analysis, lateral movement detection), names concrete tools, and provides explicit trigger conditions.
+It uses proper third-person voice and covers both the 'what' and 'when' comprehensively with natural trigger terms that security analysts would use.

 DimensionReasoningScore